Happy daughter@drewcolins

 +

-Tipping in Paris is not a requirement, however, it is greatly appreciated.
+Tipping in Greece is by no means a requirement, however, it is greatly appreciated.

 As there are no standard rates, a good evaluation indicator would be to consider the tipping standards in your home country.
 Anywhere between 5% to 15% would be satisfactory according to the service provided.

-Is tap water safe to drink in Paris?
+Is tap water safe to drink in Athens?

 +